New Avenues for English

 - Professor Nabil Matar is a pioneer in bringing to light relationships between Islamic civilization and early modern Europe, with several monographs and translations in the subject.
 He is currently a CLA Samuel Russell Chair in the Humanities.

 - Katherine Scheil is a noted expert on the globalization of Shakespeare, with her fourth book, the first cultural history of Anne Hathaway, out in 2018 with Cambridge University Press.

 - Guggenheim Fellow John Watkins helped initiate the New Diplomatic History that has transformed the study of early modern international relations.

-- A Samuel Russell Chair in the Humanities, Timothy Brennan published Borrowed Light, Vol. I: Vico, Hegel and the Colonies (Stanford) and is at work on the second volume of this major study on anti-colonial theory; an anthology exploring the first volume, History, Imperialism, Critique: New Essays in World Literature, is forthcoming in 2018.
-Brennan is also writing a biography of Edward Said for Farrar, Strauss & Giroux.
+- A Samuel Russell Chair in the Humanities, Timothy Brennan published Borrowed Light, Vol. I: Vico, Hegel and the Colonies (Stanford) and is at work on the second volume of this major study on anti-colonial theory; an anthology exploring the first volume, History, Imperialism, Critique: New Essays in World Literature, has also been published.
+Brennan is writing a biography of Edward Said for Farrar, Strauss & Giroux.

 - Rebecca Krug’s widely-praised book Margery Kempe and the Lonely Reader (Cornell University Press) explores the medieval author, famous for her travels to Jerusalem.

 - Brian Goldberg positions British Romanticism as a response to the global crisis of the Napoleonic wars.